Santorini is undeniably one of the dreamiest and most idyllic islands in the world!

 Eros Beach is tucked away from the more famous Santorini beaches and for those who are looking for some privacy, I recommend staying on the farthest section of this beach.

 - A very popular activity is to go horse riding from Vlychada to Eros Beach and you can find more information here.

 10 – Monolithos Beach: perfect for family and playing sports

 The last on my Santorini beaches list is Monolithos, a long beach with soft black sand and shallow crystalline water, 9Km (5.6mi) from Fira

 Monolithos has some well-organized parts with wooden paths, umbrellas and chairs for hire, lifeguards on duty, showers, a football pitch, volleyball and basketball courts and a nice play area for children.

-It has also more isolated parts, where you can enjoy the natural shade that the trees provide, that are ideal for privacy, tranquility and relaxation.
+It has also more isolated parts, where you can enjoy the natural shade that the trees provide, which are ideal for privacy, tranquillity and relaxation.

 Monolithos is a local’s favorite, especially families with kids, and there are nearby hotels, cafes, restaurants and bars, including Nikki Beach Santorini, the luxury global lifestyle beach club that brings together music, entertainment, fashion & dining.